-This year’s performers will be:
+This year’s performers will be The Steel Wheels.

 See artist info below.

 Some things come to be in their own time, of their own accord.
 Such has been the case with The Steel Wheels.
 In the beginning, it was simply a matter of four young men who’d happened to cross paths at a formative moment in each of their lives reveling in the shared experience of plucking acoustic instruments and blending their voices.
 But over the years, what had begun organically as a pure lark evolved into a mission: to fuse the personal with the universal, the deeply rooted past with the joys and sorrows of everyday existence.

 The band’s genesis dates back to 2004, when Trent Wagler, Brian Dickel and Eric Brubaker were college students in Harrisonburg, Virginia, which sits in the Shenandoah Valley an hour’s drive from Charlottesville.
 “The school we met at is Eastern Mennonite University,” Wagler recalls, punctuating the reveal with a wry chuckle.
 “That begs the next question, which is, ‘Why in the world did you go to Eastern Mennonite University?’
 One of the unique things about our band is that all four of us grew up in Mennonite families—and I hesitate to even use the word because many people who don’t have much experience with Mennonites see that as Amish, but that’s not accurate.
 It was more of a secular Mennonite upbringing.
 So that was where the three of us met, but we didn’t start the band right away.”